 Baritone Bruce Kelly first appeared with Pacific Opera Victoria as Tranio in The Taming of the Shrew (2001).
 He has returned regularly since, presenting performances as Achillas (Julius Caesar, 2002), Dr. Bartolo (The Marriage of Figaro, 2003), Antonio (The Tempest, 2004), Sacristan (Tosca, 2005), Geronte di Ravoir (Manon Lescaut, 2006), Sharpless (Madama Butterfly, 2008), the High Priest (Der Sprecher) in The Magic Flute, 2009, and Germont in La traviata, 2009.
 In 2010 he returned as Garibaldo in Handel's Rodelinda and in April 2013 as the Sacristan in Tosca.
-He performs the role of the Music Master in Ariadne auf Naxos in February 2014.
+He performed the role of the Music Master in Ariadne auf Naxos in February 2014.
 Pacific Opera Victoria is pleased to welcome him back to reprise the role of Sharpless.
 He returns in April 2016 as Quince in Britten's A Midsummer Night's Dream, and in February 2017 will once again play the High Priest in The Magic Flute.
 In April 2018 he returned for the role of the Magician in Handel's Rinaldo.
 The 2018/19 season sees Bruce in the role of Prince Popolescu in Kálmáan's Countess Maritza.